X1nto/TwitterForPY/README.md

-# Twitter for ...
+# Twitter for Python
-This simple program lets you tweet via a custom "Twitter for" field
+This simple program lets you tweet via a Python script and gives you ability to set custom "Twitter for" field
 This script uses tweepy module

 ## Instructions: